muskanjain72/c-shell/README.md

 		- Stores up to 15 most recent shell_cmd strings (oldest overwritten when full).
 		- `log` (no args): prints stored commands oldest-to-newest.
 		- `log purge`: clears the history file and in-memory buffer.
-		- `log execute <index>`: executes the command at the given index (one-indexed, index relative to the most-recent-first ordering).
-The executed command is not stored again in history.
+		- `log execute <index>`: Executes the command at the specified one-indexed position in the history, where index 1 refers to the most recent command.The executed command is not stored again in history.
 		- On syntax errors prints `log: Invalid Syntax!`.

 ---